krateng/maloja/README.md

 ## How to install

-I wouldn't recommend it yet.
-But if you want to test Maloja, it's fairly easy:
+Installing Maloja is fairly easy on a Linux machine.
+Don't ask me how to do it on Windows, I have no clue.

 1) Install the requirements:

 * [bottle.py](https://github.com/bottlepy/bottle)
 * [waitress](https://github.com/Pylons/waitress)

-2) Put it anywhere and start server.py
+2) Put the Maloja folder anywhere and start server.py.

 3) (Recommended) Put your server behind a reverse proxy for SSL encryption.
 Configure that proxy to rewrite /db/ requests to the database port.
 In nginx this would look as follows:

 		location / {